Europe’s growth champion: will Poland’s success continue?

-An event at which Marcin Piatkowski will present the key messages from his forthcoming book on Poland which is to be published by Oxford University Press.
+An event at which Marcin Piatkowski will present the key messages from a book on Poland that he is writing for Oxford University Press.

 Check in and lunch

 Marcin Piatkowski, Visiting Scholar at Harvard University’s Center for European Studies, Senior Economist at the World Bank

 Visiting Scholar at Harvard University’s Center for European Studies, Senior Economist at the World Bank